Future Views Magazine

-The presenter, a sprightly fifty year old scientist, stood in front of a roller blackboard covered in old fashioned chalk sketches and mathematical equations.
+The presenter was Mike, a sprightly fifty year old scientist.
+He stood in front of a roller blackboard covered in old fashioned chalk sketches and mathematical equations.
 He was beaming with enthusiasm.

 "Here in the Royal Institute of Cognitive Technology we have been conducting a series of experiments into perceptual shifts.
 Many of you will be familiar with the experiment where subjects wore prismatic spectacles that turned straight lines into broken lines and how the brain was able to convert these back into straight lines again."